 Small businesses are the corner store, family-owned restaurant or bed and breakfast.
 But, they are also commercial or residential trades, scientists and researchers, family physicians, dentists and more.

-- The industries with the most employees working for small businesses are wholesale and retail (1.96 million), accomodation and food services (1.01 million), manufacturing (0.81 million) and construction (0.76 million).
+- The industries with the most employees working for small businesses are wholesale and retail (1.95 million), accommodation and food services (1.01 million), manufacturing (0.82 million) and construction (0.82 million).

-- In all industries, nearly 70% of the Canadian workforce is employed by small- and medium-sized businesses.
+- In all industries, at least 70% of the Canadian workforce is employed by small- and medium-sized businesses.

 Six Key Trends Affecting the Future of Small Business